Co-curricular

 We encourage our students to pursue their interests and challenge them to explore every opportunity available to them.
 In the Junior School, students have a broad choice of co-curricular activities before, during and after school, including Swim Squad, Netball, Running, Coding, Chess, Ballet and Orchestra.
 By Years 5 and 6 there are more than 20 different co-curricular activities on offer, designed to develop minds and bodies, as well as team and leadership skills.

-In the Senior School, the Co-curricular Program includes Debating and Public Speaking, Duke of Edinburgh, Life Drawing, Art Extension, Rowing, Snowsports and Drama.
-In addition to the various Co-curricular offerings, students can attend a range of clubs (these clubs are run by the students with the support of our teaching staff) these include; the Environmental Club, Making and Coding Club, Pride Club, Model UN Club and the Sustainability Club.
+In the Senior School, the Co-curricular Program includes Debating and Public Speaking, Duke of Edinburgh, Art Extension, Rowing, Snowsports and Drama.
+In addition to the various Co-curricular offerings, students can attend a range of clubs including the Environmental Club, Making and Coding Club, Pride Club, Model UN Club, STEM Club and the Sustainability Club.
+These clubs are run by the students with the support of our teaching staff.

 ‘Lauriston is designed for a well-rounded student - there is not only a focus on academic rigour but on participation and involvement in co-curricular, community service and house activities.’